 The church in Liptovský Ján was probably built around 1280.
 In the second half of the fourteenth century it was thoroughly rebuilt, among others the presbytery was vaulted, and in subsequent centuries the nave was extended to the south.
 In the restless 17th century, the temple was enriched with a stone wall surrounding the building.
+The church was supposed to get its present silhouette only in 1808, when a tower was added to the west facade.
 In 1971 archaeological research was carried out to explain the beginnings of construction.

 Website apsida.sk, Liptovský Ján.